Microwave Chocolate Mug Cake

 A cooked chocolate mug cake sits in a beige mug on a white marble surface, viewed from above.

-Step 4: Let the cake cool for about 5-10 minutes before eating.
+Step 4: Let it stand for 2 minutes before eating.
+Then dig in.

 A fork holds a bite of chocolate cake with white frosting above a bowl containing more cake and frosting.